primary-services/primary-services/src/node-api/src/markdown/office-instructions.md

 You’ll search the internet (generally a city’s website) for information to add to the hub.
 You, our brave beta testers, have two jobs:

 1. Fill in the information for a city in MA.
 2. Give us feedback on the process of #1, so we can make this process smooth enough	for a cadre of volunteers to gather ALL the office information from across the state.

 ### What do I do if I get stuck?

-Sonya and Natalie are available to answer questions and listen to whatever comes up as you’re poking at this process, in the [group Signal chat](https://signal.group/#CjQKIAb9Re-KJ-wuN__Rx6QIboeJjtzhQ9Mtrwu9b361y9z1EhA_5v83A09RC8ypHfK6Xf_X) or via DM to Sonya.
+Sonya and Natalie are available to answer questions and listen to whatever comes up as you’re poking at this process, in the [group Signal chat](https://signal.group/#CjQKIAb9Re-KJ-wuN__Rx6QIboeJjtzhQ9Mtrwu9b361y9z1EhA_5v83A09RC8ypHfK6Xf_X).

 ## #1 How to fill in information for a city